Logo

 SNRI vs. SSRI: Applications

-Both SNRIs and SSRIs are often used to treat a variety of medical issues as well as a number of mental health disorders.
-All of these antidepressant classes’ medications are administered for both off-label and alternative label uses.
+People often use both SNRIs and SSRIs to treat various medical issues as well as a number of mental health disorders.
+We administer medications from these antidepressant classes for both off-label and alternative label uses.

-Below is a summary of the many conditions that SSRIs and SNRIs are used to treat.
+Below is a summary of the numerous conditions that SSRIs and SNRIs treat.

 FDA-Approved Applications